IchBinEthan/cse15l-lab-reports/lab3.md

 While may not be noteworthy, the indexing indeed starts from 1 (as opposed to, say, 0 -- like in array indexing).
 So the number 1 refers to the first line, 2 for the second, and so on.

-**How is this command important?** It becomes easier to refereence pieces of code by their location in the file.
+***How can this be useful?*** It becomes easier to refereence pieces of code by their location in the file.
 For example, a programmer can realize where a mistake was made in the file and place an exact location on it based on which line it was.

 Here are instances of the command `less -N` being used for two different files: `pmed.0020085.txt` and `Fire_Victims_Sue.txt` respectively.